sambatriste/netty-wiki-translation/Setting-up-development-environment.md

 Netty project team uses [IntelliJ IDEA](http://www.jetbrains.com/idea/) as the primary IDE, although we are fine with using other development environments as long as you adhere to our coding style.

+### Use the same-bit version with your OS

+If you are on 64-bit operating system, use the 64-bit version of IntelliJ IDEA.
+For an instance, the start menu shortcut points to the 32-bit binary even if you are using 64-bit Windows.
+You'll have to find the `idea64.exe` in the installation directory and use it instead.
+Otherwise, you'll see IntelliJ IDEA complains that it cannot find `io.netty:netty-tcnative:windows-x86_32`.

 ### Code style

 Download [this code style configuration](http://netty.io/files/IntelliJ%20IDEA%20Code%20Style.zip) and unzip `Netty project.xml` into `<IntelliJ config directory>/codestyles` directory.
 Choose 'Netty project' as the default code style.